 On the flip side, if your muscles are too loose and not performing as well as they should be, you are again more susceptible to an injury.
-The classic “Catch 22”.
+The classic ‘catch 22’.

 If by this point you’re feeling exasperated and wondering if there is anything you can do to before exercising to limber up and reduce the risk of injury, don’t despair!

 So, why stretch?

-A lot of people who come to see me have pain or reduced movement due to an “active restriction,” which is a fancy way of saying that the muscles are tensing up too much and have shortened from working overtime.
+A lot of people who come to see me have pain or reduced movement due to an ‘active restriction’, which is a fancy way of saying that the muscles are tensing up too much and have shortened from working overtime.

 After a big work out or intense training session, the muscles that have been working hard will be tense and full of lactic acid so going through and stretching all the major muscle groups will help relax them off and remove some of the waste products.

 The take-home message

-The best way to combat this is to perform a sports-specific warm up routine before the game involving minimal static stretching AND do a lot of stretching and muscle release (massage, foam roller etc) during the week so your muscles are at an optimal length going into game day to give yourself the best chance of being victorious in your battles!
+The best way to combat this is to perform a sports-specific warm up routine before the game involving minimal static stretching and do a lot of stretching and muscle release (massage, foam roller etc) during the week so your muscles are at an optimal length going into game day to give yourself the best chance of being victorious in your battles!

 Sampaio, F., Rangel, L., Mota, H., Morales, A., Costa, L., Coelho, G., Ribeiro, B. (2014).
-The Effects of Passive Stretching on Muscle Power Performance, Journal of Exercise Physoilogists.
+The Effects of Passive Stretching on Muscle Power Performance, Journal of Exercise Physiologists.
 17(6).
 81-89.

 Lewis, J. (2014).
-A Systemati Literature Review of the Relationship Between Stretching and Athletic Injury Prevention, Orthopaedic Nursing.
+A Systematic Literature Review of the Relationship Between Stretching and Athletic Injury Prevention, Orthopaedic Nursing.
 33(6).
 312-320